The Problem of Slavery in the Age of Emancipation by David Brion Davis

 The Road to Independence?: Scotland in the Balance by Murray Pittock, with a foreword by Alex Salmond

 Anatol Lieven is a Professor in the War Studies Department of King’s College London and a Senior Fellow of the New America Foundation in Washington, D.C.
-He is the author of Pakistan: A Hard Country.
+He is the author of Ukraine and Russia: A Fraternal Rivalry.